swadeley/content-sources-frontend/_playwright-tests/style_guide.md

 ## Selectors 🎯

-In order of preference, use these selector strategies (and ideally just stick to the first two):
+In order of preference, use these selector strategies (ideally just stick to the first two):

 1. **Roles with name**

-   This is highly preferred, because this selector actually reflects how users and assistive technology perceive the page, i.e.: tests user-visible behavior.
+   This is highly preferred, because this selector actually reflects how users and assistive technology perceive the page, i.e. tests user-visible behavior.
    Keep in mind that the name is an [accessible name](https://w3c.github.io/accname/#dfn-accessible-name), not just the HTML 'name' attribute.

    ```typescript